ptienchuan/jsonwebtoken-jwt/README.md

 2. How can I solve that matter?

-    * when user signed in, we'll create a token from the user account by JWT and send the token back.
+    * When user signed in, we'll create a token from the user account by JWT and send the token back.

     * For each request, we'll get the token from headers, and encode this token to know who is sending the request.